mostafanasser2000/Static-Code-Analyzer/README.md

 ## How to run

-- to check only one file run `ui.py` file
+- to check only one file through GUI run `ui.py` file
-- to check multiple python files in directory run comman
+- to check multiple python files in directory through command line run command
 ``` python
 python3 analyzer.py <path to directory>
 ```